Hypothermia in Anaesthetised Dogs

 • Warm IV fluids before administration

-• Prevent temperature drops from cold fluids
+• Prevent temperature drops caused by cold fluids

 • Support safer recovery during anesthesia